 The proposed project is subject to the requirements of the Ventura County CZO.
-Pursuant to the Ventura County Ventura County CZO (Section 8174-4), the proposed use is allowed in the RBH zone district with the granting of a Coastal PD Permit.
+Pursuant to Ventura County CZO (Section 8174-4), the proposed use is allowed in the RBH zone district with the granting of a Coastal PD Permit.
 Upon the granting of the Coastal PD Permit, the proposed project will comply with this requirement.
-The proposed project includes the construction and use of buildings that are subject to the development standards of the Ventura County CZO (Section 8175-2).
+The proposed project includes the construction and use of a building that is subject to the development standards of the Ventura County CZO (Section 8175-2).
 Table 1 lists the applicable development standards and a description of whether the proposed project complies with the development standards.